Nikolaos-X/Multi-Agent-Philosophers/README.md

 Open a pull request.
 🏆 Acknowledgments

-Thanks to the LLM research community for inspiring the creation of this project.
+Big thanks to the Langchain team for their great work, as well as their great explanations on YT!